All Is Beautiful... Because We're Doomed: Background and promotion

 On April 17, 2025, the band released their first single called "Bad Luck" for their upcoming album.
 On May 24, 2025, the band released "No Rest For the Dreamer" as their second single for their upcoming album.

 On July 9, 2025, the band released another single, "Culture Wound", while officially announcing their seventh album called All Is Beautiful...
 Because We're Doomed which was scheduled for release on August 22, 2025.
 One more pre-release single, "Where Did You Go?", was released on July 31, 2025.

-We Came as Romans have announced that they would tour to promote the album from July to October 2025 in North America and Europe, with support from After the Burial, Currents, Johnny Booth and Brand of Sacrifice.
+To promote the album, We Came as Romans toured North America and Europe from July to October 2025, with support from After the Burial, Currents, Johnny Booth and Brand of Sacrifice.

+Circularity deluxe edition

+In August 2026, the band announced they would be releasing a deluxe edition of the album, entitled All is Beautiful...
+Because We're Doomed: Circularity, including 4 new songs and 6 reimagined songs.
+The first single to be released from the deluxe album was "Red Smoke" featuring Heavensgate, released on August 27.
+The next single, a Spanish language version of "Culture Wound" featuring Mexican band Ladrones, was released September 4.

+The third reimagined track to be released was "One by One" featuring Dayseeker, on September 10.
+The fourth single, "B2TM" featuring Bury Tomorrow, was released September 15.
+On September 23, the band released the first new track for the deluxe edition, "Born from Nothing", and revealed the tracklist and the release date for the deluxe edition: November 6.